kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Movable/16 - Corpus Christi.md

----
+# Corpus Christi
-aliases: ["Feast of the Body and Blood of Christ"]
+_The Feast of the Body and Blood of Christ_.
----
 ## Overview
 - [[Roman Rite Solemn Mass]] at [[Saint Vincent Ferrer Church|SVF]]:
 	- [[Thurifer]], four [[Lucifer|Torch bearers]] and a [[Boat Bearer]] during the Eucharistic Prayer.